JisaCyriac/About/README.md

 # Hello :handshake:!!
-I am Jisa :smile:
+Welcome to my world :smile:

 ## Manager @Morgan Stanley | Sr. Software Engineer @Bank of America | M.Eng in Computer Engineering @UWaterloo
 ## Specialization in AI and ML | Certificate in Business, Entrepreneurship and Technology @UWaterloo